ComplexSecurity/knowledge-base/docs/security/dxss.md

 In certain circumstances, such as when targeting a 404 page or a website running PHP, the payload can also be placed in the path.

-Since these attacks rely on the [[Document Object Model]], they are orchestrated on the client-side after loading the page.
+Since these attacks rely on the [Document Object Model](), they are orchestrated on the client-side after loading the page.
 In such attacks, the HTML source code and the response to the attack remain unchanged, so the malicious input is not included in the server response.
 Since the malicious payload is stored within the client’s browser environment, the attack cannot be detected using traditional traffic analysis tools.

 DOM-based XSS attacks can only be seen by checking the document object model and client-side scripts at runtime.